Sierra Leone: Economy

 By the 1990s, economic activity was declining and economic infrastructure had become seriously degraded.
 Over the next decade, much of the formal economy was destroyed in the country's civil war.
-Since the end of hostilities in January 2002, massive infusions of outside assistance have helped Sierra Leone begin to recover.
+Since the end of hostilities in 2002, massive infusions of outside assistance have helped Sierra Leone recover.

-Much of the recovery will depend on the success of the government's efforts to limit corruption by officials, which many feel was the chief cause of the civil war.
-A key indicator of success will be the effectiveness of government management of its diamond sector.
+Much of the recovery depends on the success of the government's efforts to limit corruption by officials, which many feel was the chief cause of the civil war.
+A key indicator of success is the effectiveness of government management of its diamond sector.

 There is high unemployment, particularly among the youth and ex-combatants.
 Authorities have been slow to implement reforms in the civil service, and the pace of the privatisation programme is also slackening and donors have urged its advancement.
+As of the most recent survey in 2019, 59.2% of the population continues to be affected by multidimensional poverty and an additional 21.3% vulnerable to it.

 The currency is the leone.
 The central bank is the Bank of Sierra Leone.
 Sierra Leone operates a floating exchange rate system, and foreign currencies can be exchanged at any of the commercial banks, recognised foreign exchange bureaux and most hotels.
-Credit card use is limited in Sierra Leone, though they may be used at some hotels and restaurants.
-There are a few internationally linked automated teller machines that accept Visa cards in Freetown operated by ProCredit Bank.
+Credit card use is limited in Sierra Leone, but they are used at some hotels and restaurants.
+There are a few internationally linked automated teller machines that accept Visa cards in Freetown.

 Agriculture

-Two-thirds of the population of Sierra Leone are directly involved in subsistence agriculture.
+Two-thirds of Sierra Leone's population is directly involved in subsistence agriculture.
 Agriculture accounted for 58 per cent of gross domestic product (GDP) in 2007.

 Agriculture is the largest employer with 80 per cent of the population working in the sector.
-Rice is the most important staple crop in Sierra Leone with 85 per cent of farmers cultivating rice during the rainy season and an annual consumption of 76 kg per person.
+Rice is the most important staple crop in Sierra Leone, with 85 per cent of farmers cultivating it during the rainy season and an annual consumption of 76 kg (167.5 lbs) per person.